fuzzlove/ATutor-Instructor-Backup-Arbitrary-File/README.md

 #3 http://[atutor address]/atutor/mods/_core/backups/upload.php

-From here a specially crafted backup zip file can be uploaded that will result in remote command execution.
+From here a specially crafted backup zip file i.e "pwned_backup.zip" can be uploaded that will result in remote command execution.

 The PoC arbitrary file can be found at: http://[atutor address]/atutor/content/1/pwned/poc.PhP